pimoroni/enviro/documentation/getting-started.md

 That's it, we're ready to gather some readings!
 Place your Enviro in the location where you want it to do its work, hook up power, and perhaps give **POKE** a quick poke so that it can take its first reading - you should see the **ACTIVITY** LED light up briefly while it works.

 After Enviro has taken enough readings to trigger an upload you'll start to see data appear in the service you selected.

+Encountered a problem?
+Check out our [troubleshooting guide](troubleshooting.md)!